panzerdp/voca/README.md

 npm install voca
 ```

+### CommonJS modules

-Then in your application import the entire library:
+Then in your application require the entire library:

 ```javascript
 var v = require('voca');